whetstoneresearch/doppler/docs/DopplerHook.md

 ## Overview

-Doppler Hooks are a set of callback functions that can be called during the lifecycle of "locked" pools initialized by the `DookMulticurveInitializer` contract.
+Doppler Hooks are a set of callback functions that can be called during the lifecycle of "locked" pools initialized by the `DopplerHookMulticurveInitializer` contract.
 Three main events will trigger these hooks:

 - `initialization`: when a new pool is created
 - `swap`: when a swap occurs in the pool